vinceanalytics/vince/README.md

 Check out the [getting started](https://vinceanalytics.com/#getting-started) instructions if you want to give `vince` a try.

+# NOTE

+I am the author Geofrey Ernest.
+If you are looking for a senior Go engineer, I am available for hire.
+I am open for fulltime or part time arrangements.

+Please reach out to me via gernest at vinceanalytics.com

 # Credits

 - [rqlite](https://github.com/rqlite/rqlite)  for raft